gumaerc-testorg/21g.730-spring-2014/content/pages/calendar-and-readings.md

 ### Discuss

-{{% resource_link "350b9509-3144-408d-aaf3-124eb8930d9b" "_Doña Bárbara_" %}}.
+[_Doña Bárbara_](http://www.imdb.com/title/tt0035825/).
 Directed by Fernando de Fuentes, and Miguel M. Delgado.
 Black and White, 138 mins.
 Clasa Films Mundiales, 1943.
 Based on the realist and regionalist novel with the same title, first published in 1929, by the Venezuelan writer Rómulo Gallegos (Film is in black & white, 138 mins.)

-Film is available on YouTube {{% resource_link "907b589b-bc4e-44f9-bf26-e806af15c27d" "http://www.youtube.com/watch?v=cLwAnKv2pP8" %}}
+Film is available on YouTube [http://www.youtube.com/watch?v=cLwAnKv2pP8](http://www.youtube.com/watch?v=cLwAnKv2pP8)

 ### Read